 Correcting and mapping

 In this stage, you are presented with the errors found in the bulk upload process.
-This will need to mapped manually.
-The actions available are :
+This will need to be mapped manually.

 1. Reload data

 On larger timetables or data sets, the upload may not be complete.
-Reloading the data resets and will attempt to upload the same file again.
+Reloading the data resets the mapping and will attempt to upload the same data from the import file in the system.

 4. Bulk new entry creation